Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 1. The stiffness of your shoe’s outsoles and stability of the interface between your cleats and pedals will matter much more to power transfer than a few millimeters difference in stack height.

-2. All things being equal – a stiff sole, a stable interface, a limited amount of float, good pedaling mechanics, etc. – there’s little difference between the road bike pedals I’ve recommended or the more expensive versions of each.
-The Look pedals do have considerably more stack height than the others, but it’s hard to quantify what effect that has.
+2. All things being equal – a stiff sole, a stable interface, a limited amount of float, good pedaling mechanics, etc. – there’s little difference between the road bike pedals I’ve recommended or the more expensive versions.
+The Look pedals do have considerably more stack height than the others, but it’s hard to quantify the effect on performance.

 3. Perhaps the most important thing to do with the knowledge of your stack height is to raise or lower your seat to compensate for any change in stack height from a new set of pedals (or shoes).